 Answer: Producer's Pride All Grain can be fed to both horses and cattle.
 However, other products specifically designed for horses and for cattle will do a much better job at ensuring the animals get proper nutrition.
 Note: We do not advocate feeding corn to horses.
 Corn is very high in soluble starch and energy, and it's very easy to founder or colic a horse using straight corn.

 Question: At what age should I consider my horse an older or senior horse?

 Answer: A horse is considered older or senior when it is 16 years or older, though this varies from animal to animal.
-Feeds for senior horses are designed for the needs and conditions of an older horse.
+Horse food for seniors is specifically designed for the needs and conditions of older animals.
 A horse with a history of poor nutrition, high parasite loads, overwork, or abuse will be a senior horse much earlier than a horse that has been properly cared for.